 An aerial photograph of a large-scale mining operation.
-In the center, a yellow haul truck is being loaded with dark, granular material by a yellow front-end loader.
+In the center, a yellow haul truck is being loaded with dark material by a yellow front-end loader.
 To the left, another piece of heavy machinery, possibly a conveyor belt or grader, is visible.
-The ground is covered in deep tire tracks and piles of material, with some electrical infrastructure in the background.
+The ground is covered in deep, dark tracks from heavy vehicles, and there are several large piles of material.
+The overall scene is industrial and shows the scale of mining operations.